asterisk/testsuite/README.txt

 found at http://www.yaml.org/.

 # Example test configuration file - test-config.yaml

+# The testinfo section contains information that describes the purpose of the
+# test.
 testinfo:
     summary     : 'Put a short one liner summary of the test here' description : |
         'Put a more verbose description of the test here.
 This may span multiple lines.'

+# The properties section contains information about requirements and
+# dependencies for this test.
+properties:
+    minversion : '1.4' # minimum Asterisk version compatible with this test

 --------------------------------------------------------------------------------